 Bobby’s been saving his money for years to buy a van of his own, but before he gets to that, we see him going through his daily routine.
 He manages to get on the bad side of the local van-driving bully, Dugan, by relentlessly ogling his girlfriend!
 Yes, it’s the same Dugan from Malibu Beach!

 Finally Bobby is able to go pick up his beloved new conveyance!
 This is truly a golden moment, and for once we forgive Bobby the face-splitting grin he sports as the customizer gives him the grand tour!
 Eight track player!
 Tuck and roll upholstery – foam rubber!
 A toaster!
 Mirrors on the ceiling!
 A captain’s chair, fog lights, a refrigerator and, hardly least, a waterbed!
 Ha ha!
 Bobby shakes his head in disbelief at each new wonder displayed for him, then peels out for a ride in his new machine – a yellow Dodge with big round windows and “Straight Arrow” splashed across the side – and a little more grinning and head-shaking!
-His mission now: to have s*x!
+His mission now: to have sexual intercourse!
 The rest of the movie details that quest and its triumphant conclusion!